japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingAggregationStateManagerBaseImpl.md

 getKey(row: UnsafeRow): UnsafeRow
 ----

-NOTE: `getKey` is part of the <<spark-sql-streaming-StreamingAggregationStateManager.adoc#getKey, StreamingAggregationStateManager Contract>> to...FIXME
+NOTE: `getKey` is part of the <<spark-sql-streaming-StreamingAggregationStateManager.md#getKey, StreamingAggregationStateManager Contract>> to...FIXME

 `getKey`...FIXME